JulianMH/NounPhraseJS/README.md

   // TODO: Do stuff with the text corpus here.
 };
 ```
-The last parameter indicates if new words from the text corpus should be added to the dictionary.
+The last parameter of parseTextCorpus indicates if new words from the text corpus should be added to the dictionary.
 You want this to be true for train data and false for test data.
 If you provide a dictionary of words to use, the parameter should be false in both cases.

 The dataset is expected to be in a similar format to http://www.cnts.ua.ac.be/conll2000/chunking/, all tags that do not include noun phrase information are simply ignored.